Qumulo/qacls/README.md

 * qacls.py
 * test_qacls_push.py
 * qacls_push.py
+* test_qacls_repair.py
+* qacls_repair.py

 ### DEPENDENCIES:

 qumulo-api
-pyad, which depends on pywin32
+qacls.py depends on pyad, which depends on pywin32 qacls_push.py and qacls_repair.py do not depend on pywin32

 ### TODO:

+These are not in priority order.

 * Throw a proper exception when we can't add a trustee to an ACE (malformed ACE)
 * Change to a more portable LDAP-only instead of pywin32)
+* Progress meter.
+Traditionally these were hard for jobs like this, but AGGREGATES!
+* Multithreading (really, just better performance)

 ### KNOWN ISSUES: